kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - *Party: Keep Bastila, Add T3 when prompted*
 - Rakatan Droid accosts you
 - Activate Solo Mode
-- The party splits here; for efficient movement, intersperse these actions
+- The party splits here; for efficient movement, intersperse the following actions
 - As MC:
   - Open right hand door
   - Force Jump to droid